dotnet/docs/docs/core/extensions/httpclient-factory-troubleshooting.md

 To create just an `HttpMessageHandler` without `HttpClient`, call <xref:System.Net.Http.IHttpMessageHandlerFactory.CreateHandler%2A?displayProperty=nameWithType> for any registered _named client_.
 In that case, you will need to create an `HttpClient` instance yourself using the combined handler.
 You can find a fully runnable example for this workaround on [GitHub](https://github.com/dotnet/docs/tree/main/docs/core/extensions/snippets/http/scopeworkaround).

-For more information, see the [Message Handler Scopes in IHttpClientFactory](../httpclient-factory.md#message-handler-scopes-in-ihttpclientfactory) section in the `IHttpClientFactory` guidelines.
+For more information, see the [Message Handler Scopes in IHttpClientFactory](httpclient-factory.md#message-handler-scopes-in-ihttpclientfactory) section in the `IHttpClientFactory` guidelines.

 ## `HttpClient` doesn't respect DNS changes

 Even if `IHttpClientFactory` is used, it is still possible to hit the stale DNS problem.
 This can usually happen if an `HttpClient` instance gets captured in a `Singleton` service, or, in general, stored somewhere for the time longer than the specified `HandlerLifetime`. `HttpClient` will also get captured if the respective _typed client_ gets captured by a singleton.

-❌ DO NOT cache `HttpClient` instances created by `IHttpClientFactory`
+❌ DO NOT cache `HttpClient` instances created by `IHttpClientFactory` for prolonged periods of time.

-❌ DO NOT inject _typed client_ instances into `Singleton` services
+❌ DO NOT inject _typed client_ instances into `Singleton` services.

 ✔️ CONSIDER requesting a client from `IHttpClientFactory` in a timely manner or each time you need one.
 Factory-created clients are are safe to dispose.